landru27/drop-sort/README.md

 # Installation

+**TODO** : Update these instructions to account for the change in this repo to using a 'dist' directory.

 To install the data pack, download the latest ZIP file from the [releases page](https://github.com/jhuckaby/magic-sorting-system/releases), unzip the file, and copy the `magic-sorting-system-#.#.#` folder into your `datapacks` folder for your Minecraft world.
 Here are specific instructions for single and multiplayer:

 ## Single Player